awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/create-outputs-in-file-output-groups.md

 1. In the **Output settings** pane, for **Name modifier**, type a value\.

-   MediaConvert appends the name modifier to the file names that it assigns to the file that it creates for this output\.
+   AWS Elemental MediaConvert appends the name modifier to the file names that it assigns to the file that it creates for this output\.
 Type a name modifier that will make it easy to identify which files came from which output, such as `-standalone-hi-res`\.

 1. If one of the predefined groups of settings listed under **Preset** is suitable for your workflow, choose it from the list\.
 If you use a preset, skip the next step of this procedure\.
 **Note**